eedahl/tekken-movedb-py/README.md

 # tekken-movedb-py
 A Tekken 7 move database.
 Likely to become a web app when more fully fleshed out.

+Keep in mind, this program is *still very much in active development*.

+## Features so far
+* Search through multiple characters at once
+* Filter by command, hit levels, start up frames, block frames, hit frames and counter hit frames

+## In progress
+* A way to save changes.

 ## Requirements and how to
 You need a Python distribution installed.
 I use the Anaconda distribution, adding to path when installing.